yyexela/APPM3310-Project/README.md

 # MatrixProject

 Project for APPM 3310 at CU Boulder.
+The goal of this project was to follow in the footsteps of the winning team of the Netflix Prize competition in developing a recommender system for Netflix.
+We succeeded in doing this by scoring better than the benchmark Netflix set.
+Had we been a competing team, we would have been eligible for a cash prize.

 ## Group